jtkDvlp/cljs-workers/README.md

 ### Usage

 To understand web workers itself see the [web worker api](https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API/Using_web_workers).
-Or see the following quick guide.
+Or see the quick guide.

 ...will follow...

+#### Quick guide

+Workers have their own context, not the global window context.
+So there is no document / DOM and some other things are also not present.

+To handle data between these two contexts you have to copy or [transfer](https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API/Using_web_workers#Transferring_data_to_and_from_workers_further_details) your objects.
+Consider, you can copy simple structured objects and transfer [transferables](https://developer.mozilla.org/en-US/docs/Web/API/Transferable), everything else will cause an error.
+But don´t be worried, most the time that´s no problem.

+...will follow...

+For full documentation see the [web worker api](https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API/Using_web_workers).

 ## Appendix